 The team emphasise that solar geoengineering only treats the symptoms of climate change and not the underlying cause, which is the build-up of CO2 and other greenhouse gases in the atmosphere.
 It should therefore be considered as a complementary approach to emissions cuts as a way to address climate change.

-The study is a follow-up to a paper published last year in Nature Climate Change* showed similar results when solar geoengineering was approximated by simply turning down the sun.
-That prior study begged the question: would the results hold up with a more realistic simulation using injection of sulfur dioxide, the simplest known method of solar geoengineering.
+The study is a follow-up to a paper published last year in Nature Climate Change* which showed similar results when solar geoengineering was approximated by simply turning down the sun.
+That prior study begged the question: would the results hold up with a more realistic simulation using injection of sulfur dioxide, the simplest known method of solar geoengineering?

 “Our results suggest that when used at the right dose and alongside reductions in greenhouse gas emissions, stratospheric aerosol geoengineering could be useful for managing the impacts of climate change.
 However, there are still many uncertainties about the potential effects of stratospheric aerosol geoengineering and more research is needed to know if this idea is truly viable,” added Dr. Irvine.